 Disability Benefits: Pre-2012 date of hire: Same as Service Benefits.
 Employee must have 5 years of credited service.
 In lieu of disability pension benefits, over 90% of the members of this plan opted into a Disability Insurance Program offered by the State effective January 1, 2006.
 Post-2011 date of hire - in the Disability Insurance Program.
 Survivor Benefits: If employee is receiving a pension, the eligible survivor receives 50% of pension (or 67.7% with 2% reduction of benefit, 75% with 3% reduction of benefit, or 100% with 6% reduction of benefit.); if employee is active with at least 5 years of credited service, eligible survivor receives 75% of the benefit the employee would have received at age 62.
 Amount payable to a surviving spouse under age 50 at the time the survivor's pension begins, shall be reduced for each month under age 50 in accordance with actuarial tables approved by the Board.
 Any actuarial reduction for such a spouse shall however not apply for the period during which the spouse has in his or her care, an unmarried child or children.

 Employer - determined by Board of Pension Trustees.
-Employer contributions was 10.42% and 9.58% in Fiscal Years 2018 and 2017 respectively.
-Pre-2012 date of bire Member - 3% of earnings in excess of \$6,000.
+Employer contributions were 11.83% and 10.42% in Fiscal Years 2019 and 2018 respectively.
+Member-

-Post-2011 date of bire Member - 5% of earnings in excess of \$6,000.
+Pre-2012 date of hire - 3% of earnings in excess of \$6,000.
+Post-2011 date of hire - 5% of earnings in excess of \$6,000.
 Correctional Officers - additional 2% of earnings in excess of \$6,000.